Gary Crosby (actor): Actor

-Gary also made an appearance in his father's 1964 sitcom, The Bing Crosby Show in the second episode as a lookalike.
+Gary also made an appearance in his father's 1964 sitcom, The Bing Crosby Show, in the second episode as a lookalike.
 In the 1970s, he appeared occasionally on game shows such as Match Game and Tattletales as a guest panelist.
 He married and divorced three times; he had one stepchild as a result.

 Memoir

-In 1983, six years after his father's death, Crosby published an autobiography, Going My Own Way, which revealed the effects of his alcoholism and his difficult childhood as a result of his mother's alcoholism and his father's emotional and physical abuse.
+In 1983, six years after his father's death, Crosby published an autobiography, Going My Own Way, which revealed the effects of his alcoholism and his difficult childhood as a result of his mother's alcoholism and his father's alleged emotional and physical abuse.

-Shortly before Gary's book was actually published, Lindsay said, "I'm glad [Gary] did it.
+Shortly before Gary's book was published, his brother Lindsay said, "I'm glad [Gary] did it.
 I hope it clears up a lot of the old lies and rumors."
 Unlike Gary, Lindsay stated that he preferred to remember "all the good things I did with my dad and forget the times that were rough".

-Bing's younger brother, singer and jazz bandleader Bob Crosby, recalled at the time of Gary's revelations that Bing was a "disciplinarian", as their mother and father had been.
+Bing's younger brother, jazz bandleader and singer Bob Crosby, recalled at the time of Gary's revelations that Bing was a "disciplinarian", as their mother and father had been.
 He added, "We were brought up that way."
 In an interview for the same article, Gary clarified that Bing "was like a lot of fathers of that time.
 He was not out to be vicious, to beat children for his kicks."

 The author of the most recent biography on Bing Crosby, Gary Giddins, said that Gary Crosby's memoir is not reliable on many instances and cannot be trusted on the abuse stories.

 Gary Crosby's adopted son, Steven, stated in a 2003 interview:

 Death

-Gary Crosby died of lung cancer in Burbank, California in 1995, and is interred at Forest Lawn-Hollywood Hills Cemetery.
+Gary Crosby died of lung cancer in Burbank, California, in 1995, and is interred at Forest Lawn-Hollywood Hills Cemetery.